MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.DropDownLines.md

 ## Remarks

+> [!NOTE]
- **Note**  An error occurs if you attempt to set this property for a combo box control that's an edit box or a built-in combo box control.
+> An error occurs if you attempt to set this property for a combo box control that's an edit box or a built-in combo box control.

 If this property is set to 0 (zero), the number of lines in the control is based on the number of items in the list.